Sprunki-Megalovania/.github/README.md

-## Unleashing the Power of Sprunki Megalovania: A Journey Through Music and Pop Culture
+## Play Sprunki Megalovania Mod On Sprunki Incredibox Game Free Online 2025

 In the realm of online culture, few phenomena have left as profound a mark as the song "Megalovania."
 Initially composed by Toby Fox for the indie game *Undertale*, the track has since become a symbol of internet creativity, inspiring countless adaptations, remixes, and memes.
 Among these creations, one standout iteration has captured the attention of fans worldwide: Sprunki Megalovania.
 This unique blend of humor, nostalgia, and musical brilliance has catapulted itself into the hearts of fans everywhere.
 But what exactly is Sprunki Megalovania, and why has it gained such immense popularity?